Resources for Students with Concussions

 Policies that Protect Students Who Are Injured While Participating in University-sanctioned Events: Under the university's Attendance Policy, students adversely affected by illness and injury due to participation in a university-sanctioned event will be allowed to make up all necessary work without penalty.

-Academic Accommodations: At Johnson & Wales University, the Accessibility Services/Center for Academic Support will provide reasonable academic accommodations to eligible students with disabilities.
+Academic Accommodations: At Johnson & Wales University, the Accessibility Services/the Academic and Career Excellence (ACE) Center will provide reasonable academic accommodations to eligible students with disabilities.
 Students must provide appropriate documentation from a medical provider to show that they have been diagnosed with a concussion and are undergoing treatment.
-Upon receipt of such documentation, Accessibility Services/Center for Academic Support will engage with students on a case-by-case basis in an interactive process to determine the appropriate accommodations.
+Upon receipt of such documentation, Accessibility Services/the Academic and Career Excellence (ACE) Center will engage with students on a case-by-case basis in an interactive process to determine the appropriate accommodations.
 For example, an accommodation plan may include additional time on examinations and copies of classroom notes.
-Faculty members who have questions or concerns about the requested accommodation(s) should contact Accessibility Services/Center for Academic Support.
-Students should contact Accessibility Services/Center for Academic Support as soon as possible after their injury.
+Faculty members who have questions or concerns about the requested accommodation(s) should contact Accessibility Services/the Academic and Career Excellence (ACE) Center.
+Students should contact Accessibility Services/the Academic and Career Excellence (ACE) Center as soon as possible after their injury.
 Students are also encouraged to contact their instructors to determine a plan and timeline for making up missed assignments and/or tests.
-Accessibility Services/Center for Academic Support advisors will work with both the student and faculty as necessary.
+Accessibility Services/the Academic and Career Excellence (ACE) Center advisors will work with both the student and faculty as necessary.